tvpollet/tvpollet.github.io/_pages/thesis_topics.md

 * **Certain offer versus gamble in _Dickinson's Real Deal_.** Sellers choose between a dealer's cash offer (certain) and sending the item to auction (uncertain), with an independent valuation as a reference point.
 This is a naturalistic test of risk preferences and reference dependence, and would pair nicely with the Bargain Hunt project.

+ * **Anchoring in negotiation: _Dragons' Den_.** Entrepreneurs open with an explicit offer, for example £50,000 for 10% of their business, which implies a valuation of the company.
+The pitch ends with an on-screen deal or no deal.
+This lets you test whether the entrepreneur's opening valuation anchors the final deal, how much ground entrepreneurs give up, and whether competition between several interested Dragons pushes valuations up.
+It also lets you ask whether outcomes differ by the entrepreneur's gender or the type of business.
+Laboratory studies show that first offers strongly predict final settlements, and _Dragons' Den_ lets you test this with real money at stake.
+The show has run on the BBC since 2005, and there is an American equivalent, _Shark Tank_.
+  * Galinsky, A. D., & Mussweiler, T. (2001).
+First offers as anchors: The role of perspective-taking and negotiator focus. _Journal of Personality and Social Psychology, 81(4),_ 657–669. [view paper](https://doi.org/10.1037/0022-3514.81.4.657){:target="_blank"}
+  * Northcraft, G. B., & Neale, M. A. (1987).
+Experts, amateurs, and real estate: An anchoring-and-adjustment perspective on property pricing decisions. _Organizational Behavior and Human Decision Processes, 39(1),_ 84–97. [view paper](https://doi.org/10.1016/0749-5978%2887%2990046-X){:target="_blank"}

 ## Social networks.
 <a href="#thesis-introduction">back to top</a>